FinDockLabs/bank-feed-expiry-date-reminder/README.md

 </a>

-A simple scheduled flow template that sends emails when a bank feed account has expired or soon to be expiring.
-Soon to be expiring means that there is less than two weeks left in authorization.
+A simple scheduled Flow template that sends emails when a Bank Feed account authorization is expiring soon (within two weeks) or has expired, meaning no transactions can be imported.

 ## Requirements

-- Bank Feed needs to be activated to use this flow.
+- The optional Bank Feed feature needs to be activated to use this flow.
-- This flow uses Support & product contact emails that can be set from FinDock Setup's Contact page.
-If do not want to use this, please set email receiver by hand.
+- By default, the flow uses the Support & product contact email(s) defined in the FinDock Setup on the Contact settings page.
+You an override this by manually defining email receiver(s) in the flow configuration.

 ## Installation

 Simply install and activate the flow (Scheduled Flow - Bank Feed Accounts Expiration Date Reminder).
-You can then set a start date and frequency and activate it on flow page from Salesforce setup.
-(Before activation be sure to have updated Notification Contacts from FinDock setup or set a email receiver by hand from this flow)
+The flow includes Start Date and Frequency options.
+Before activating the flow, be sure to the Contacts settings are correct in FinDock Setup and/or manually define email receiver(s) in the flow.
+Then, activate the flow as normal from the Flow page in Salesforce Setup.

 To deploy the flow to your Salesforce environment, you can:
 - use `sfdx`.